ihuangz/ihuangz.github.io/_pages/0-about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a geophysicist at Nanjing University, China.
+I am a geophysicist at Nanjing University, China. [中文网页]( https://es.nju.edu.cn/hzc/list.htm)

 I obtained my Bachelor degree in Geology in 2006, and the Doctorate degree in Structural Geology in 2011, both from **Nanjing University**.
 My PhD thesis was awarded as the Excellent Doctoral Dissertation of Nanjing University and Jiangsu Province, which was also nominated for National Excellent Doctoral Dissertation Award.